How to Prepare For Citizenship Test?

 Do you want to have more confidence in your citizenship interview and test?
 Through DYgreencard.com, you can have an immigration attorney familiar with citizenship interview and test give you complete interview training.
 Contact us now!

 4. What happens after the citizenship test?

 After you have learned all you can about the U.S. citizenship tests and thoroughly studied for the English and civics exams, you might start looking forward to what will happen next.
 What happens after the U.S. citizenship interview and naturalization assessments depends on whether or not you have passed the citizenship tests.

 If you do not pass your U.S. citizenship exam, the USCIS officer will end the interview session.
 However, you will be invited to return to try again on another day that is around 2 months after the first interview.

 When you finish with your naturalization interview and citizenship tests, the USCIS adjudicator may or may not tell you whether you passed and will be able to become a U.S. citizen.
 In some circumstances, even if you passed your U.S. naturalization exams, the USCIS may send you a request for evidence to ask you for more documents to support your N-400 application.
-Otherwise, you will be able to attend an oath ceremony and officially become a United States citizen.
+Otherwise, you will receive an oath ceremony notice and be able to attend an oath ceremony and officially become a United States citizen.
 Good luck!

 DYgreencard — Application preparation + lawyer review, at an affordable price.